wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rabbitmq_examples/store-forward-rabbitmq.md

-# Store and Forward Messaging using RabbitMQ
+# Message store and message processor for guaranteed delivery

 !!!
 Note
     <b>Work in progress!</b>